 The transfer of title is usually effected by the solicitors acting for the transferee and the transferor registering an electronic transfer instrument with Land Information New Zealand, which (in most cases) is instantaneously registered.

-Due diligence will usually involve reviewing:
+Due diligence will usually involve reviewing the following:

 Purchasers often also undertake on-site inspections and tests, including building and geotechnical reports, seismic assessments, asbestos assessments, methamphetamine drug contamination/toxicology reports, and obtaining valuations.